 Maternity and Parental Leave Laws in Nevada

-By , J.D.
+By , J.D. · UC Berkeley School of Law

 Do you need time off work for pregnancy, childbirth, or parenting?
 If you work in Nevada, the federal Family Medical Leave Act (FMLA) gives you the right to take unpaid leave for these reasons.
-And the federal Pregnancy Discrimination Act (PDA) and Nevada law both prohibit your employer from discriminating against you because of your pregnancy, which may give you the right to take time off work, in some cases.
-In addition, Nevada state law gives parents of older children the right to take time off for certain school activities.
+And the federal Pregnancy Discrimination Act (PDA) and Nevada law both prohibit your employer from discriminating against you because of your pregnancy, which might give you the right to take time off work in some cases.

 Taking Time Off During Pregnancy in Nevada

-Pregnancy Discrimination
+Pregnancy Discrimination Laws in Nevada

-The PDA does not require employers to give pregnant employees time off work.
-However, it does require employers to treat employees who are unable to work due to pregnancy just as it treats employees who are temporarily disabled for other reasons.
-For example, if your company lets employees take time off for other temporary disabilities, like broken bones or heart attacks, then it must allow pregnant employees to take the same time off when they are unable to work.
+For example, if your company lets employees take time off for other temporary disabilities, like broken bones or heart attacks, it must allow pregnant employees to take the same time off when they can't work.

-Family and Medical Leave Under the FMLA
+Family and Medical Leave Under the FMLA in Nevada

-The FMLA gives eligible employees in Nevada the right to take up to 12 weeks off work in a one-year period for serious health conditions.
-Pregnancy is considered a serious health condition under the law.
-If you qualify, you may use the FMLA to take time off when you are unable to work because of your pregnancy and childbirth.
-You may also take FMLA leave for prenatal care, including routine check-ups and doctor visits.
+If you qualify, you can use the FMLA to take time off when you can't work because of your pregnancy and childbirth.
+You can also take FMLA leave for prenatal care, including routine check-ups and doctor visits.

-The FMLA allows employees to take their leave intermittently, if it's medically necessary.
-For example, if you have morning sickness that lives up to its name, you might need a few hours off in the morning, but be able to come to work by lunchtime.
+The FMLA allows employees to take their leave intermittently if it's medically necessary.
+For example, if you have morning sickness that lives up to its name, you might need a few hours off in the morning but be able to come to work by lunchtime.

 Parenting Leave in Nevada